oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 Go ahead and click the `Retrieve assets` button, and then the `Consume asset` button.
 Approve all the MetaMask dialog boxes.

+Have a look into `console.log` to see the various steps of the search and consume process.
 If you have no errors in your `console.log` and can see your asset files listed, you have a working marketplace.

 ## Final Result